 Fly fishing in lakes

 A 9′ #4-5 weight rod is sufficient for small trout.
-Heavier equipment is more tiring, and unnecessary and the flies are small.
+Heavier equipment is more tiring and unnecessary, and the flies are small.
 Fast light rods are my choice, but you can get by with any type of rod if you adjust your casting motions.
 A floating line is the way to go if there are fish in the surface.
 If there are no strikes you can lengthen the leader and tie on a bead head and fish deeper.
 We need to locate the fish, and additionally how deep they are.
-For that an intermediate line is a good choice as it sinks slowly when left alone and stays level when retrieved (so goes the theory).
+For that, an intermediate line is a good choice as it sinks slowly when left alone and stays level when retrieved (so goes the theory).
 We can fish deep with that setup.
-Full sinking lines have limited use in lake fishing.
+Full sinking lines have use in deep lakes.
 The new intermediate clear lines are a very good lake fishing choice.

 The fly line usually comes with a prefabricated tapered leader from the shop.
 This leader is around 9´ and we can start with that.
-After repeated change of flies it will shorten, and we add new tippet to it, and lengthen the leader if we choose to.
-What test tippet to use is a local knowledge, but I start with 5-pound tippet.
+After the repeated change of flies, it will shorten, and we add new tippet to it and lengthen the leader if we choose to.
+What test tippet to use is local knowledge, but I start with a 5-pound tippet.
 We can always go thinner if no strikes.
 I favor rather stiff leaders and like to lay out the line and leader as straight as possible when the fly hits the water.
 Fish often take the fly just moments after it lands and if the line and leader is not straight I cannot strike, and that fish is not caught.
-Prefabricated leaders are not a must at all it is quite simple to build a leader from tippet bits of different thickness.
+Prefabricated leaders are not a must at all, it is quite simple to build a leader from tippet bits of different thickness.